Architecture Studios for Kids and Families in Gowanus

 August 10 – August 14

-Campers design their ideal room — a space that reflects their personality, interests, and sense of comfort.
+Participants design their ideal room — a space that reflects their personality, interests, and sense of comfort.
 They’ll explore interior architecture, furniture layout, color, lighting, and spatial flow.
 By the end of the week, individual rooms connect into a shared dream house.

 Week 8: Restaurant